aliSadegh/Spark-Kafka-Elasticsearch-example/README.md

 ![Architecture](/assets/diagram.png)

 ## Data Ingestion
-To simulate real-world NGINX log data, we used a Python script that generated randomized log entries.
+To simulate real-world NGINX log data, we used a Python script that generates randomized log entries.
 You can find out in ```docker-compose/data_producer```

 ## Anomaly Detection and Data Aggrigation
-Our approach to addressing goals 1 to 4 involved leveraging Spark for processing.
+Our approach to address goals 1 to 4 involved leveraging Spark for processing.
 Data from Kafka topics is fed into DataFrames, where aggregation and filtering are performed.
 Results are subsequently produced into new Kafka topics dedicated to each goal.

 The Python files that contain PySpark code for solving these goals exist in ```docker-compose/spark-master/src```